MicheleArmillotta/eBPF_project/README.md

 ## File system experiments
 ### System call Openat
-This experiment uses eBPF to block the openat system calls made by a specific process (configurable in the ConfigOpenat.txt file)
+This experiment uses two maps that tell the eBPF program which files protect and which processes, if any, are authorized to execute openat() on files as well specified.
+Whenever an open() or openat() is executed, the program eBPF is activated, checks whether the target file and the calling process are present in the respective maps, and makes decisions accordingly, possibly directing the system call to a file containing an error message
 ### LSM
 This experiment does the same thing but using LSM hooks